 Advocating for Community Resiliency.
-Travelers sponsors the Insurance Institute for Business and Home Safety (IBHS), the BuildStrong Coalition, Habitat for Humanity® and the Wharton Risk Center to promote stronger building codes and more resilient communities and to influence industry standards and best practices.
+Travelers sponsors the Insurance Institute for Business and Home Safety (IBHS), the BuildStrong Coalition, Habitat for Humanity[®],

-We participate on the board of IBHS, an independent, non-profit, scientific research organization supported by property insurance and reinsurance companies.
+- SBP and the Wharton Risk Center to promote stronger building codes and more resilient communities and to influence industry standards and best practices.
+We participate on the board of IBHS, an independent, nonprofit, scientific research organization supported by property insurance and reinsurance companies.
 Through our research partnership with IBHS, we have gained a better understanding of severe wind, hail and fire impacts on building engineering standards.
 Travelers has incorporated the scientific information into our approaches for rating and underwriting.
 We also participate on the board of the BuildStrong Coalition, a group composed of national business and consumer organizations, companies and emergency management officials.
 BuildStrong is dedicated to advocating for federal government legislation and incentivizing state adoption and enforcement of building codes to protect property, save lives from the devastation of natural disasters and reduce loss costs.
 In 2018, national mitigation and resiliency efforts benefited from the enactment of the Disaster Recovery Reform Act.
-Long a priority for Travelers and the BuildStrong Coalition, Congress has now provided states and localities with dedicated pre-disaster and post-disaster funding opportunities that will save lives and help communities reduce the future costs of natural disasters by helping homeowners fortify their homes using IBHS proven technologies.

-• Improving Our Eco-Efficient Operations.

-We continuously analyze our impacts on the environment and look for cost-effective ways to minimize those impacts.
-We utilize an environmental management system that regularly reviews our operations to measure and find ways to lessen our environmental impacts.
-Some of the key elements of our environmental management system include: periodic recommissionings of facilities; evaluating emerging technologies, such as alternative energy, and their potential use in our facilities; partnering with power and other utility providers to review our operations and, when available, leveraging their incentive programs to help fund our improvements; using technology to fine tune operational parameters; and with respect to waste, minimizing and recycling as much waste as possible.
+Long a priority for Travelers and the BuildStrong Coalition, Congress has now provided states and localities with dedicated preand post-disaster funding opportunities that will save lives and help communities reduce the future costs of natural disasters by helping homeowners fortify their homes using IBHS proven technologies. - Improving Our Eco-Efficient Operations.
+We continually analyze our impacts on the environment and look for cost-effective ways to minimize those impacts.
+We utilize an environmental management system that regularly reviews our operations to measure our impacts and to identify opportunities that increase efficiency and reduce costs.
+Some of the key elements of our environmental management system include periodic recommissionings of facilities; evaluating emerging technologies, such as alternative energy, and their potential use in our facilities; partnering with power and other utility providers to review our operations and, when available, leveraging their incentive programs to help fund our improvements; evaluating potential changes to energy regulations that may impact our costs and operations; using technology to fine-tune operational parameters; with respect to waste, minimizing and recycling as much waste as possible; and evaluating how to be more efficient in space utilization, which has led to the introduction of a new open workspace environment that is designed to increase operational efficiency and decrease our need for office space, which will further minimize our impact on the environment.